Do you invest in technology? Discover the tax advantages for innovative businesses!

 If the Innovationbox provisions can be applied then a fixed agreement is reached with the taxation department whereby the requirements for the application and the effects of the application are set for a number of years.
 This offers both the company and those wishing to sell the company certainty.

-Using the Innovationbox can therefore mean that the effective company tax is only 15% rather than 25%.
+Using the Innovationbox can therefore mean that the effective company tax is only 15% instead of 25%.
 A good use of the Innovationbox therefore creates value.

 The Forfeiture Innovationbox

-So that small and medium businesses can profit from the Innovationbox the Forfeiture Innovationbox was introduced on 1 January 2013.
-Small companies find it difficult to determine which part of the profit can be linked to innovation.
-The Forfeiture Innovationbox allows for a maximum of 25% of the profit to be declared as forfeiture.
+The Innovationbox the Forfeiture Innovationbox was introduced on 1 January 2013 so the small and medium businesses can profit from it.
+It is difficult for small companies to determine which part of the profit can be linked to innovation.
+The Forfeiture Innovationbox allows a maximum of 25% of the profit to be declared as forfeiture.
 The degree to which the innovation has contributed to profits does not then need to be determined.
-Profits may be no more than €100,000.
-This means that a maximum of €25,000 is taxed at 7% instead of the usual 20-25%.
-The Forfeiture Innovationbox can only be used for a maximum of 3 years for the same innovation.
+Profits may not be more than €100,000.
+This means that a maximum of €25,000 will be taxed at 7% instead of the usual 20-25%.
+The Forfeiture Innovationbox can be used for a maximum of 3 years for the same innovation.

 Baker & McKenzie and De Breed & Partners offer an integrated approach

-A combination of technical and legal financial knowledge is necessary for a good use of the WBSO and Innovationbox.
-Baker & McKenzie and DB&P are a strategic team in the area of these financial regulations.
-Knowledge and experience is bundled in this team-work and we can provide integrated advice about the application of the WBSO and Innovationbox such that the owner/investor’s goals are central (value optimisation, better cash-flow etc.)
+A combination of technical and legal financial knowledge is necessary for the right use of the WBSO and Innovationbox.
+Baker & McKenzie and DB&P started a strategic collaboration in the area of these financial regulations.
+Knowledge and experience are bundled in this collaboration, so we can provide integrated advice about the application of the WBSO and Innovationbox wherefore the owner/investor’s goals are central (value optimisation, better cash-flow etc.)